-11 Things to Do in Los Angeles
+11 Things To Do in Los Angeles

 1. Cruise Sunset Strip

 Drive your roofless rental from Chinatown to the beach.
-It’s driveable (non-rush hour) and a great way to witness LA’s varied neighborhoods.
-Pass through Downtown, Hollywood and end in Santa Monica or Malibu, depending on your mood.
+It’s driveable (non-rush hour) and a great way to witness L.A.’s varied neighborhoods.
+Pass through downtown, Hollywood and end in Santa Monica or Malibu, depending on your mood.
 It’s a great way to see the entire city in one day.
 If you’re feeling really adventurous, walk it!

 2. Eat a Burrito

-LA is known for its Mexican influence (on more than just cuisine), but for my money (all three dollars) you can get the best burrito this side of the border at Tacos Villa Corona in Atwater Village.
+Los Angeles is known for its Mexican influence (on more than just cuisine), but for my money (all three dollars) you can get the best burrito this side of the border at Tacos Villa Corona in Atwater Village.
 Bring your cash for the best breakfast burrito cash-only can buy.
 You can thank me later (and you will).

 3. Get Secretive

-LA has hosted speakeasies since Prohibition, but now you just have find a spot conceived by the Houston Brothers to feel exclusive.
+L.A. has hosted speakeasies since Prohibition, but now you just have find a spot conceived by the Houston Brothers to feel exclusive.
 There’s La Descarga, the Cuban rum bar (entrance: office closet) or enjoy a hammock while sipping your mixologist’s “award winning whatever” at Good Times at Davey Wayne’s, where you enter through a refrigerator.
-Because...why not?
+Because … why not?

 4. Laugh It Up

 More times than not, you can find your favorite comedians performing in Franklin Village at the Upright Citizens Brigade.
-You may see Amy Poehler (a founding member) do a monologue that turns into an hour improv, or Zach Galifianakis being Zach Galifianakis.
+You may see Amy Poehler (a founding member) do a monologue that turns into an hour-long improv, or Zach Galifianakis being Zach Galifianakis.
 Nowhere else in town can you see such affordable, high quality comedy.
 Tickets sell fast!

 5. Beach, obviously

-When listening to The Doors gives way to The Beach Boys, it's time to begin your trip to the beach.
+When listening to The Doors gives way to The Beach Boys, it’s time to begin your trip to the beach.
 And not just any beach: Venice Beach.
-Home to Muscle Beach--where Arnold-hopefuls show off their spray tans, illegal-ish hippie drum circles form and artists sell their wares to passersby--Venice has it all.
+Home to Muscle Beach — where Arnold-hopefuls show off their spray tans, illegal-ish hippie drum circles form and artists sell their wares to passersby — Venice has it all.